luiz158/controlato/README.txt

 Controlato
 ==========

 Controlato is a web-based service conceived and designed to assist families on the control of their daily lives.
+This software is licensed under GNU Affero General Public License.
+Please, read the license, available on the file LICENSE.txt, before you use it or change it.

 Contact
 -------